Legacy of service: Air Force father aids in Guardian son’s promotion

 |0

-This work, Legacy of service: Air Force father aids in Guardian son’s promotion [Image 5 of 5], by MSgt Regina Smoke, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Legacy of service: Air Force father aids in Guardian son’s promotion, by MSgt Regina Smoke, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.